WHAT IS IN THIS LEAFLET

 FERINJECT should be stored in the original package and should not be stored above 30° C. FERINJECT should not be refrigerated or frozen.

-Once a FERINJECT vial has been opened, it should be used immediately.
-After dilution with sodium chloride solution, the diluted solution should be used as soon as possible, if storage is necessary hold at 2 - 8°C for not more than 12 hours.
+Once a FERINJECT vial has been opened, it should be given immediately.
+After dilution with sodium chloride solution, the diluted solution should be given as soon as possible, if storage is necessary hold at 2 - 8°C for not more than 12 hours.

 FERINJECT will normally be stored for you by your doctor or the hospital.